What do rapper Drake and actress Sandra Bullock have in common with Matteo Guidicelli and Alden Richards?

 Over the years, fame cannot be solely counted on as one that makes a business afloat.
 Just ask Jennifer Lopez (Madres) and Eva Longoria (Beso Resto) whose restaurants tanked.
 On the other hand, actors Robert De Niro (Locanda Verde, Nobu) and Susan Surandon (SPiN) still have their kitchens open.
 Just like any dining experiment, price, service, and experience contribute to the gastronomic experience they offer.
 Finding the right food concept and serving it in the right city is a challenge that is common to all owners, whether they are Instagram-famous or not.

 The game is probably easier for those who open shop and become celebrities like professional chefs who start from scratch and build their brands like celebrities.
 The only difference is they themselves can prepare dishes that impress.
 According to moneyinc.com, celebrities recognize that restaurants “are excellent alternative income streams,” with some pursuits stemming out of their passion for good food or their innate desire “to contribute to society by using their fortunes to sponsor excellence and meet the needs of the hungry around the world.”

 It points out that the pillars of success in a dining experience include “extensive and specific industry-related business intelligence” where some ventures “often fail miserably.”
-Fame aside, every restaurateur should have a vision of the dining experience they want to offer and, more importantly, finding the right people who will translate that vision to reality.
+Fame and celebrity aside, every restaurateur should have a vision of the experience they want to offer and, more importantly, the right people who will translate that vision to reality.

-There is no guarantee to success in a world where one social media post or blog can tremendously alter the fate of a business.
-While celebrities can bank on their fame, they also need to be delicate about it as it can also be a stigma on their investment.
+There is no guarantee to success in a world where a social media post or blog can tremendously alter the fate of a business.
+While a celebrity can bank on their fame, they also need to be delicate about it as it can also be a stigma on their investment.
 It is all fair game, popularity aside.
 Longevity will measure what diners are truly after: a slice of fame or a slice of cake.